oat431/spb3-dynamic-allowed-cors/README.md

 - each microservice will have its own CORS configuration
 - this experiment is to test how to manage CORS configuration dynamically

+### result
+- it can add dynamic allowed cors but only allowed for one monolith client
+- it will stuck on api gate way which I don't know how to config them

 ### Reference Documentation

 For further reference, please consider the following sections: